 A potential market

-According to some estimates, the worldwide market for satellite navigation is very promising.
+The worldwide market for satellite navigation is very promising.
 The EGNOS global navigation satellite programme is paving the way for Galileo.
 This is a great opportunity for Europe to foster the development of a substantial market with good potential for creating on long term new businesses and jobs in a wide range of industries.

 The world's commercial airline fleet is expected to double in the next 20 years.
 This will result in crowded routes leading to fuel wastage and delays that could cost millions of dollars annually.